2006 Costa Rican general election: Antonio Álvarez

-Antonio Álvarez is the candidate for the party that he heads, the Union for Change Party (UPC).
+Antonio Álvarez was the candidate for the party that he heads, the Union for Change Party (UPC).

 He is running on a platform of political change.
 In an interview with newspaper Al Día Álvarez said that one thing that he believes negatively affects the country is unregulated immigration of Nicaraguans.
 He recommends stricter penalties for employers of immigrants who might be exploiting the Nicaraguans for cheap labor, and for increased use of documentation for immigrants.

 On the economic front, Álvarez is interested in helping to build infrastructure because he believes it is essential to the continued economic development of Costa Rica.
 He is in favor of using the grant of public work and the emergency road network plan to build up the highways.
 He believes that a major problem with the health system is that it is inadequately funded and that violators are not penalized.
 Specifically he points to businesses who are not paying in order to have enough money to fund changes to the medical system.
 He is not in favor of legalizing same-sex marriage but is in favor of extending the benefits of marriage over to a civil union.
 In order to fight corruption in the municipalities and to ensure that money reaches the level that it is supposed to, Álvarez recommends more oversight in the hiring process so that the most qualified and honest people are in the positions where money distribution is involved.
 He is in favor of programs which encourage entrepreneurship, especially among the younger generation.
 Also for college students, he is not in favor of eliminating exams for the baccalaureate, but rather wants to expand education through increased infrastructure, new programs including secondary schools, and diversifying education through the regions.